15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• Steeper learning curve compared to simpler plugins
+• Steeper learning curve than simpler table builders

-• Advanced features like filters and report builder require add-ons
+• Advanced filters and reports require separate add-ons

 Pricing

-wpDataTables offers a free version with limited functionality.
+wpDataTables offers a free version with limited features.

 Further Reading: wpDataTables Review: Features, Pros, Cons, and More